MStoic13/GameJamNov2020/readme.md

 OR

-You can run GameJamNov2020.exe from "Running the game" folder.
+Download the "Running the game" folder and run GameJamNov2020.exe.

 ## Libraries used